SenatorConfer/Turn/Features.md

 ## Overview

-This is the intended features list that will be implemented within the Fall 2019 Semester.
+This is the intended features list that will be implemented within the Spring 2020 Semester.

 ### List: